listiary/Listiary/README.md

 ## Get in touch
 - Use GitHub's issue reporter on the right
-- Send me an email vchernev91@abv.bg (might take a few days)
+- Send an email contact@listiary.org
+- Or, contact the founder directly at vchernev91@abv.bg (might take a few days)
-- You can reach me on Viber as well: +359-885-18-05-86
+- You can reach him on Viber as well: +359-885-18-05-86